DataIntellectTech/kdb-c-interface/README.md

 --------------------

 ### Extra Resources
-You will need to download the `k.h` header file on all platforms
+You will need to download the `q.lib` file from the code.kx.com/svn repository for Windows platforms and place it in the w32/ directory.

 This project uses CMake 2.6+ to build across multiple platforms.
 It has been tested on Linux and Windows.
 Execute the following commands on all platforms to create platform appropriate build